-The school utilizes district approved and provided educational resources at all levels of instruction.
-The resources are aligned with the Florida Standards.
-Teachers utilize district created pacing guides that include the Florida FSA-ELA standards, FSA Math standards, NGSSS Science standards, and NGSSS Social Studies standards..
-These standards are written into their lesson plans in the relevant subject areas.
-Copies of the standards and draft item specifications have been save to the school collaboration site and accessible by every staff member.
+The school utilizes district approved and provided educational resources at all levels of instruction that are aligned with Florida State Standards.
+Teachers access district-created-standard-aligned pacing guides through the Learning Village website.
+Each pacing guide includes the particular standard(s) for that lesson and provides resources align to those particular standards.
+These standards are written into their lesson plans and reviewed by administration during classroom observations.
+Copies of the standards and draft item specifications have also been save to the school collaboration site and accessible by every staff member.